YottaDB/YDBTest/README.md

 2. `-nozip`: Leaves files unzipped in the output directory
 3. `-num_runs`: Using this qualifier followed by an integer will run the test for a specified number of times
 4. `-h`: Prints out all valid arguments and a description of what they do
-5. `-E_ALL`: Runs all tests (may take a long time to run all tests)
+5. `-E_ALL`: Runs all tests (may take a long time to run all tests).
+When running an E_ALL, the `-t` argument is optional
+6. `-env gtm_test_nomultihost=1`: Disables all multi-system tests.
+Highly recommended if you run an E_ALL without support for multi-system tests.

 ### Warnings

 Currently not all tests will run properly on the local test system.
-For example none of the Go tests will run without the [YDBGo] repository and multi-system tests will not work either.
+For example none of the Go tests will run without the [YDBGo] repository and multi-system tests will not work without setting up a multi-system environment.

 [YDBGo]: https://gitlab.com/YottaDB/Lang/YDBGo